 If you are using multiple servers to run Dundas BI, this is needed for each server installation.

-When Dundas BI is installed on a Windows server, download and install the MySQL connector for .NET for Windows.
+When Dundas BI is installed on a Windows server, download and install the MySQL connector for .NET for Windows on the server.

-Find the website's App_Data folder within the Dundas BI installation folder, and create two additional subdirectories (if they do not exist) to place the DLL within netcore.
+Find the App_Data folder within your Dundas BI installation's folder, create two additional subdirectories ExtensionsLib/netcore/ (if they do not exist), and place the DLL within netcore.
 This would place the DLL at this location for an installed Dundas BI instance:

-Ensure the permissions allow the dundasbi group to read and execute the new file (e.g., chgrp dundasbi MySql.Data.dll and chmod 751 MySql.Data.dll), and restart the website to ensure the DLL is loaded: for a Dundas BI instance, restart the website service.
+Ensure the permissions allow the dundasbi group to read and execute the new file (e.g., chgrp dundasbi MySql.Data.dll and chmod 751 MySql.Data.dll), and restart the Dundas BI service to ensure the DLL is loaded: for a Dundas BI instance, restart the website service.

 3. Create a data connector

 In the main menu on the left, choose New and Data Connector.

 Set a Name and set Provider to MemSQL Database or MySQL Database as appropriate.

 Set the remaining fields for the server, credentials, and database, and click to access additional options if needed from the expandable sections below.
 To see a description, hover over (or long-tap) one of the fields.